krishnareddy-charminar/Charminar/README.md

 # Charminar
 Expermental for learning.....
-this is HYD speacials INDIA
+this is HYD speacials place.. in INDIA